mindit-io/aws-sam-serverless-services/README.md

 [AWS SAM](https://github.com/awslabs/serverless-application-model) hides all the boilerplate configurations needed if building directly using [AWS CloudFormation](https://aws.amazon.com/cloudformation/) resources and properties.

-While this is great for a quick start, it can become very quickly frustrating when you want to implement slightly more complex functionalities, such as validation, authorization, trasnformation, etc.
+While this is great for a quick start, it can become very quickly frustrating when you want to implement slightly more complex functionalities, such as validation, authorization, transformation, etc.

-This repository is intended as a storage for various AWS SAM templates, covering different deploymens scenarios.
+This repository is intended as a storage for various AWS SAM templates, covering different deployments scenarios.

 Currently it holds sample templates for: